Both perspectives matter: “What it did to me and what it meant for you.” Esther Perel

 There are people in this world that have brown eyes and are good people.
 There are people who have brown eyes in this world and could be considered not-so-good people.

-Also, there are people in this world who have lied and are good people.
+There are people in this world who have lied and are good people.
 There are people in this world that have lied and could be considered not-so-good people.

 And yes, there are people in this world that have engaged in an affair and are good people.
 And there are people that have engaged in an affair that are not-so-good people.

 Matters of the heart are not so cut and dry.
-Affairs are not as straightforward as they appear to be and anytime we start labeling people with broad brushstrokes, we lose the ability to understand them and see the nuances that create who they truly are.
+Affairs are not as straight-forward as they appear to be and anytime we start labeling people with broad brushstrokes, we lose the ability to understand them, and see the nuances that create who they truly are.